Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

 \end{definition}

-By incorporating information about the amount of overlap between the cover elements produced by the Mapper, our analysis is robust to noise and largely insensitive to the chosen parameters of the Mapper construction.
+In order to mitigate sensitivity to parameter choice in Mapper constructions, we tested a range of resolution and gain values.

-Figure \ref{fig:mapper} shows the Steinhaus Mapper filtration constructed from a logistic regression model built from the Fashion-MNIST data set \cite{xiao2017online}.
-This data set consists of 70,000 images of clothing items from 10 classes.
-Each image is $28 \times 28$ pixels.
-It is widely regarded as a more difficult drop-in replacement for the ubiquitous MNIST handwritten digits data set.
+Figure \ref{fig:mapper} shows the Steinhaus Mapper filtration constructed from a logistic regression model built on the Fashion-MNIST dataset \cite{xiao2017online}, with 70,000 images of clothing items from 10 classes.
+Each image is $28 \time 28$ pixels.
+The Fashion-MNIST dataset is typically considered to be a more difficult application than the MNIST handwritten digits.

-The dimensionality of the data set is first reduced to 100 dimensions using Principal Components Analysis, and then a logistic regression classifier with $l_1$ regularization is trained on the reduced data using 5-fold cross validation on a training set of 60,000 images.
+We first reduce the dataset to 100 dimensions using Principal Components Analysis, and then a logistic regression classifier with $l_1$ regularization is trained on the reduced data using 5-fold cross validation on a training set of 60,000 images.
 The model evaluated at 93\% accuracy on the remaining 10,000 images.

-This basic approach is satisfactory to demonstrate the use of the Steinhaus Mapper filtration.
-It provides us a mapping from a 100 dimensional space to a 10 dimensional space.
-Unfortunately, Mapper is unable to operate effectively on a lens of 10 dimensions, especially from the point of view of easy visualization and interpretation.
-For this reason, we reduce this space to 2 dimensions.
-We extract the 10-dimensional predicted probability space and use UMAP \cite{McHe2018,McHeSaGr2018} to reduce the space to 2 dimensions.
-This 2-dimensional space is taken as the filter function of the Mapper, using a cover consisting of 40 bins along each dimension with 50\% overlap between each bin.
-Other parameters of UMAP are chosen as the default ones.
-We note that any other density-based dimensionality reduction would be suitable here as they tend to maintain local relationships of the data, which is most important for exploring topology.
+We then extract the 10-dimensional predicted probability space and use UMAP \cite{McHeMe2020} to reduce it to 2 dimensions.
+This 2-dimensional space is taken as the filter function of the Mapper complex, using a cover consisting of 40 bins along each dimension with 50\% overlap between each bin.
+DBSCAN is used as the clustering algorithm in the refinement step \cite{ester1996density}.
+KeplerMapper \cite{VeSaEaMa2019} is used to construct the Mapper complex.

-The number of bins is best chosen to help with the visualization density of each node and should be scaled to the number of observations being plotted.
-In two dimensions, this results in $40 \times 40 = 1600$ bins and expected 37.5 observations per bin.
-This order of magnitude is digestible when viewing the Mapper.
-As for the overlap, we opt for a larger overlap than is usually used in the literature.
-This is because we can leverage the stability of paths in later steps to filter out noise resulting in the possible ``over connection'' from high overlap.
-Finally, for the choice of clustering algorithm, we opt for DBSCAN \cite{ester1996density} as a default as it handles the density of data well.
-The parameters are taken as the default.
-Kepler Mapper is used for constructing the Mapper \cite{VeSaEaMa2019}.
 Finally, the cover is extracted and the Steinhaus Mapper filtration is constructed.